GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

     * `all_bins.fna` is a concatenation of the bins of *fragmented* sub-contigs (fragmented to 20k)
     * `all_bins.sample1.vizbin.ann` is the annotation file containing per-subcontig coverage, label (bin ID), and length values.

-!!! note "Contig fragments as input for VizBin"
+!!! note "Contig fragments as input for `VizBin`"

-    When running VizBin, it is often preferable to split long contigs into smaller pieces in order to increase the density of clustering in the **t-SNE**.
+    When running `VizBin`, it is often preferable to split long contigs into smaller pieces in order to increase the density of clustering in the **t-SNE**.
 The data we are working with today are based on our bins output by `DAS_Tool` in the last binning exercise, but have been further processed using the `cut_up_fasta.py` script that comes with the binning tool `CONCOCT` to cut long contigs into 20k fragments.
 When reviewing our `VizBin` plots and outputs, it is important to remember that here we are looking at the **fragmented sub-contigs**, rather than the full complete contigs (the importance of this will be clear when we are reviewing our `vb_count_table.txt` later in this exercise).

 For future reference, and for working with your own data, a step-by-step process for generating these files from the dereplicated bins generated by `DAS_Tool` has been provided as an [Appendix](../resources/2_APPENDIX_ex9_Generating_input_files_for_VizBin.md).